Last updated on 2026-03-19

 Program overview

-The Urban and Regional Planning Technician - Geographic Information Systems (GIS) program at Mohawk College is designed for those interested in understanding the intricate processes and technologies that shape our urban environments.
-This program delves into the laws and policies that govern land use, as well as the design principles that contribute to creating healthy communities.
-Students will gain hands-on experience with tools such as Computer Aided Design (CAD) software and Geographic Information Systems (GIS), which are essential for spatial data representation.
-The program emphasizes a collaborative approach, preparing students to work in multi-disciplinary teams focused on urban development and planning.
+The Urban and Regional Planning Technician - Geographic Information Systems (GIS) program at Mohawk College is designed to equip students with the essential knowledge and skills needed for modern urban and regional land use planning.
+This program delves into the concepts, processes, and technologies that contribute to creating sustainable and healthy communities.
+Students will explore the laws and policies that shape urban environments, as well as gain hands-on experience with tools such as Computer Aided Design (CAD) software and Geographic Information Systems (GIS).
+The program emphasizes a practical approach, ensuring that graduates are well-prepared to enter the workforce in various planning roles.

-Program Structure
+Program structure

-• Hands-on learning through labs, field trips, and site visits.
+- Hands-on learning through labs, field trips, and site visits

 Featured Experiences